About Me

 The Supreme Court allowed the states discretion on how to regulate abortion, including as applied to waiting periods, who performs them, parental involvement, medical regulations of a varied type, how exactly to frame informed consent, and more.
 No, it did not allow states to enslave people by forcing them to be incubators.
 See, Amendment 13.

-And, it is so very rich that the same people who support reduction of voting rights talk about tossing things back to the the people themselves.
+And, it is so very rich that the same people who support the reduction of voting rights talk about tossing things back to the people themselves.
 Plus, this result came via minority rule, mixed with other skullduggery.
 Normal practices put in place a Supreme Court that upheld Roe.

 I'm not inclined to go all the way like those who attack the Court as a historical institution, but talking about the one in place now, the general sentiment when people like Kavanaugh talk in this fashion is STFU.
-And, yes, we should not merely accept them ala Breyer being so pleased with the respond to Bush v.
+And, yes, we should not merely accept them ala Breyer being so pleased with the response to Bush v.
 Gore.
 The start of a solution is often a change in mindset.

 Dobbs: Thomas Concurrence